ianmhoffman606/pyrender/README.md

 Here are some planned improvements:

--   [ ] Replace Pygame with a more modern windowing library like GLFW.
--   [ ] Optimize by removing the NumPy dependency and using native Python structures or `struct`.
 -   [ ] Write a custom `.obj` parser to remove the `pywavefront` dependency.
 -   [ ] Implement post-processing effects using framebuffers.

 ## Built With

 -   ModernGL - Modern OpenGL bindings for Python
--   Pygame - Windowing and event handling
+-   glfw - Windowing and event handling
 -   NumPy - Vector and matrix operations
 -   PyWavefront - `.obj` file loading